openresty/lua-nginx-module/README.markdown

 file and the only ways to to reload the config file are to send a `HUP` signal or to restart Nginx.

-For now, ngx_lua does not support the "stat" mode like Apache's `mod_lua`, but this is planned for implementation in the future.
+The ngx_lua module currently does not support the "stat" mode like Apache's `mod_lua` does but this is planned for implementation in the future.

 Disabling the Lua code cache is strongly discouraged for production use and should only be used during